apache/doris/docs/en/admin-manual/config/fe-config.md

 Whether it is a configuration item unique to the Master FE node: true

+### max_bytes_sync_commit

+ The maximum number of threads in the data synchronization job thread pool.
+There is only one thread pool in the entire FE, which is used to process all data synchronization tasks in the FE that send data to the BE.
+The implementation of the thread pool is in the `SyncTaskPool` class.

+Default: 10

 ### backend_rpc_timeout_ms

  Timeout millisecond for Fe sending rpc request to BE